 When adding or changing to a new delivery model outside of Informal or Formal Review, sponsoring organizations must submit a letter of intent with a succinct description and rationale for the proposed change, as well as programmatic information documenting alignment to the existing approved program of study.

-When considering an online or a hybrid program model, sponsoring organizations should ensure that programming is designed using current and effective online educational learning models. .
+When considering an online or a hybrid program model, sponsoring organizations should ensure that programming is designed using current and effective online educational learning models.
+Programs may include both synchronous and asynchronous learning; however, programs that rely primarily on asynchronous learning structures will not be considered for approval.

-Sponsoring organizations will provide evidence of the amount of asynchronous learning in any online or hybrid program, including evidence of how they ensure asynchronous learning experiences are as effective as other delivery models, at the point of program document submission.
+Sponsoring organizations that operate programs with asynchronous instruction must provide evidence of the amount of asynchronous learning in any online or hybrid program, including evidence of how they ensure asynchronous learning experiences are as effective as other delivery models, at the point of program document submission.
 There are also specific requirements for delivering the Sheltered English Immersion course online, including synchronous learning expectations.
 See SEI Course Requirement advisories when considering online delivery models for this programming.

 Appendix J: Implementation of Waivers in Approved Programs